khulnasoft/AiKit/docs/overview/one_liners/transpile.rst

 Transpiling Modules
 ~~~~~~~~~~~~~~~~~~~

-Last but not least, Ivy can also transpile trainable modules from one framework to
+Last but not least, Aikit can also transpile trainable modules from one framework to
 another, at the moment we support ``torch.nn.Module`` when ``to="torch"``,
 ``tf.keras.Model`` when ``to="tensorflow"``, and haiku models when ``to="jax"``.

 .. code-block::

-  import ivy
+  import aikit
   import timm
   import torch
   import jax